profshanks/profshanks.github.io/FYE_Retention.md

 </figure>

 If we want to make sure we catch *all* of the students who will be departing, we can set the threshold quite high, but we will be swamped with false-negative predictions.
 A decision threshold of 0.5 or lower has the opposite problem.

+It is interesting to note that the dynamics in this chart are similar to those exhibited by the probability model (Fig 2), but the curves here are much more gradual.
+This allows for more opportunities for intelligent tuning.

 With the threshold set at 0.71, the number of false-positives & false-negatives balances out: